openfaas/faas-netes/README.md

 **Invoke a function via the API Gateway**

-Using the IP from the previous step you can now invoke the `nodeinfo` function
+Using the IP from the previous step you can now invoke the `nodeinfo` function with a HTTP POST and an empty body.

 ```
 curl -s --data "" http://$(minikube ip):31112/function/nodeinfo